Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 The Open Ecosystem Approach

-Here’s where it gets interesting.
-While ChatGPT’s app access is tightly curated, Gemini CLI extensions can be published with no endorsement or participation from Google—they’re hosted in public repositories on GitHub and installed manually by developers.
+Gemini CLI extensions can be published with no endorsement or participation from Google – they’re hosted in public repositories on GitHub and installed manually by developers.
+This is the Android playbook: prioritize scale and speed over curation.

 • Anyone can build an extension (good: innovation)

-• Google doesn’t vet extensions (bad: security risks)
+• Google doesn’t vet most extensions (bad: security risks)

-• Quality varies wildly (bad: some will be broken)
+• Quality varies wildly (bad: some are broken)

 3. Getting Started: Your First 5 Minutes